Market & comparison education

 What to do next

-For "Why pricing visibility should be judged with fair criteria", choose one low-pressure action: write one comfort note before changing the plan.
-Use the related Orena guide for "Why pricing visibility should be judged with fair criteria" when you want app support for that action.
-The useful signal for "Why pricing visibility should be judged with fair criteria" is whether the reader can choose one cue that already exists in the day with less uncertainty.
+For "Fair criteria: pricing visibility", choose one low-pressure action: write one comfort note before changing the plan.
+Use the related Orena guide for "Fair criteria: pricing visibility" when you want app support for that action.
+The useful signal for "Fair criteria: pricing visibility" is whether the reader can choose one cue that already exists in the day with less uncertainty.

 Evidence boundary